 - The Citizens Utility Board (CUB), was established as a 501(c)(4) organization.
 Because CUB works for legislation that benefits ratepayers, contributions to this arm are not tax deductible.

-- CUB’s Consumer Education and Research Fund – or CUB CERF, was established as a 501 (c)(3) organization.
-Contributions to this arm, including digital donations, are tax-deductible to the full extent of the law.
+- CUB’s Consumer Education and Research Fund – or CUB CERF, was established as a 501 (c)(3) organization to help educate consumers on energy efficiency, clean energy and lowering utility bills.
+Contributions to this arm, including most digital donations, are tax-deductible.

 CUB obtains its funding from:

 - Grassroots donations: CUB is funded by Illinois consumers through donations of as little as $10 a year.
 Watch our Power of CUB Celebration, a special celebration of our history, our mission and our supporters.

 - Grants: CUB regularly applies for grants to continue its consumer education and clean energy work.
 Our funders have included the Illinois Science and Energy Innovation Foundation, the Heising-Simons Foundation, the Energy Foundation and Energy Innovation.

 - Utility bill inserts: CUB is permitted by state law to include membership inserts in mass mailings from state agencies.
 CUB pays for the printing of the inserts and for any additional costs incurred by the agencies when they mail the flyers.
 The content of the inserts must be approved by the Illinois Commerce Commission.

 Since CUB opened its doors, the watchdog has saved Illinois consumers more than $20 billion by fighting proposed electricity, natural gas and telephone rate hikes.
 In fact, for every dollar CUB has raised during that time, it has yielded roughly $300 in savings—a dramatic return on investment that represents one more reason why the St. Louis Post-Dispatch praised CUB as the “gold standard” of consumer advocates.